w3c/PWETF/TPACDiversityFundProposalComms.md

-# TPAC Diversity Fund Proposal and Comms Plan
+# TPAC Inclusion Fund Proposal and Comms Plan

 May 2020,
 v.
 1

-## TPAC Diversity Fund proposed update
+## TPAC Inclusion Fund proposed update
 The goals of this proposal are to:
 * increase the diversity of attendees represented at <abbr title="Technical Plenary Advisory Committee meetings">TPAC</abbr>
 * increase the diversity of attendees who can make meaningful contributions to web standards, at TPAC and beyond
 * ease the administrative burden and time pressure of administering the fund

-This proposal builds on the previous work and use of the Diversity Fund in 2020.
+This proposal builds on the previous work and use of the TPAC Diversity Fund in 2020.

 Increasing representation
-To increase the representation at TPAC, W3C should use the diversity fund to run:
+To increase the representation at TPAC, W3C should use the inclusion fund to run:
 * Inclusion Fund: continue the use of the fund to help W3C members to attend, through assistance with technology needs or to reduce the barriers that would prevent them from attending and participating
 * TPAC Fellow: a stipend aimed at those from under represented backgrounds who may not have ability to prioritise a meaningful contribution without financial support.